giovanni-antonio/pixel-art-maker/README.md

 ## Instructions

 To get started, open `index.html` in your browser and start drawing pixels on the canvas.
-  1. Choose a drawing canvas size and click Save
+  1. Choose a drawing canvas size and click Resize
   2. Choose a Background Color for the canvas.
   3. Pick Paint Color.
   4. Click the squares you would